-Bellefaire JCB’s After School Program provides intensive group counseling to children ages 6-14 by licensed mental health clinicians with training and experience in child and family counseling.
-Children referred to the program must meet defined clinical criteria and demonstrate at least minimal ability to participate in group treatment.
+Bellefaire JCB’s After School Program is intensive group counseling offered to children ages 6 to 13 and facilitated by licensed mental health clinicians who have training and experience in child and family counseling.
+Children who are referred to the program must meet defined clinical criteria and must demonstrate at least minimal ability to participate in group treatment.
 Clinical issues addressed include, but are not limited to: